Newspapers have been providing Iowans with “the first draft of recorded history” for over 180 years.

 “Our mission is to collaborate with Iowa publishers, libraries, educators and community leaders to actively preserve and ensure access to the history contained within Iowa’s newspapers.”

 As Iowans, we believe that the preservation of our collective history is a shared responsibility.
-We want other like-minded Iowans to join the State Historical Society of Iowa and the Advantage Companies in their mission to ensure that Iowa’s “first draft of history” is available for current and future generations.
+We want other like-minded Iowans to join the State Historical Society of Iowa and Advantage Archives in their mission to ensure that Iowa’s “first draft of history” is available for current and future generations.

 We recognize the importance of the history recorded in the pages of Iowa’s newspapers.
 Our guiding principles are to protect Iowa’s past, make it accessible in the present and ensure its future